prat-bane/LLMConversationalAgentClient/README.md

 > run "What is the weather today?"
 ```
 Or set the argument in Intellij and run the Main class.

+The 2 components can be run without docker as well.
+Just set the server url in application.conf of as http://localhost:8080 and start the server application separately on port 8080.
 ### Docker Deployment
 1. Build the Docker image:
 ```bash